jsfiveash/asm-website/README.md

 ## Adding Field Session information (Registration and Picture Gallery)
   * In GitHub go to (<> Code) tab
-  * Go to the img folder, then the gallery folder, then whichever year folder (Ex: 2022_FS)
+  * Click on the img folder, then the gallery folder, then whichever year folder (Ex: 2022_FS)
   * On the right click "upload files" and add in the images (add an additional description for more details or to help you remember the changes made)
   * Click commit changes